segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/leanplum/index.md

 Collections represent the different messaging events that Leanplum sends to Segment as a streaming source.
 In your Segment warehouse, each collection gets its own table, as well as a tracks table that aggregates all the events into a single table.

 This source is maintained by Leanplum.
-For any issues with the source, please [reach out to their team](mailto:support@leanplum.com).
+For any issues with the source, please [contact Leanplum Support](mailto:support@leanplum.com).

 ## Getting Started